Adjuvanted to boost the immune response

 Preferentially recommended by ACIP FOR ADULTS 65+

-In June 2022, the CDC’s Advisory Committee on Immunization Practices issued a preferential recommendation for the use of FLUAD QUADRIVALENT over standard-dose influenza vaccine in adults 65+.*5
+In June 2022, the CDC’s Advisory Committee on Immunization Practices issued a preferential recommendation for the use of FLUAD over standard-dose influenza vaccine in adults 65+.*5

 Download Summary of ACIP DecisionDownload